Diptych varieties. II: Polar varieties: Application of to diptych varieties with

 \item The unprojection $W_1\subset \Aff^{k+6}\times\Aff^1_{\Span{y_0}}$ of $D_0\subset W_0$ with unprojection variable $y_0$ includes the equations \eqref{eq!V0} as generators of its defining ideal. \end{enumerate} \end{lem}

-\begin{pf} (ii) is immediate from the defining equations \eqref{eq!Vk} of $V(k)$: setting $x_1=\cdots=x_k=0$ leaves only terms divisible by $M$. (iii) follows from the Pfaffians of the first matrix of \eqref{eq!pent}, that express the unprojection variable $y_0$ as a rational function in $x_0,x_1,y_1$, $A,B,L,M$ with a simple pole on $D$.
+\begin{pf} (ii) is immediate from the defining equations \eqref{eq!Vk} of $V_k$: setting $x_1=\cdots=x_k=0$ leaves only terms divisible by $M$.
+It is a divisor because it has the right dimension. (iii) follows from the Pfaffians of the matrix \eqref{eq!pent}, that express the unprojection variable $y_0$ as a rational function in $x_0,x_1,y_1$, $A,B,L,M$ with a simple pole on $D$.
 This includes the equations \eqref{eq!V0}. \end{pf}

-Once we own $y_0\in k[W_1]$, we have to establish that the unprojection divisor of $y_2$ is contained in the variety $W_1$.
-The detailed statement is Theorem~\ref{th!22}.
+Once we own $y_0\in \C[W_1]$, we have to establish that the unprojection divisor of $y_2$ is contained in the variety $W_1$.
+The detailed statement is Theorem~\ref{th!22} below.
 (This is the same as the key point of the proof of \cite{BR1}, but our case here is much easier.)
-To prove it, we work with the $\T$-weights of each homogeneous polynomial in $x_0,\dots,y_2$, $A,B,L,M$, written in terms of the so-called {\em impartial\/} basis dual to the monomials $L,M,A,B$; compare \cite{BR1}, Proposition~4.1.
-These base a slightly larger lattice, giving some of the impartial coordinates of monomials little denominators $d$ or $e$.
+To prove it, we work with the $\T$-weights of each homogeneous polynomial in $x_0,\dots,y_2$, $A,B,L,M$, written in terms of the impartial basis dual to the monomials $L,M,A,B$ (compare \cite{BR1}, Proposition~4.1).
+These base a slightly smaller lattice, giving some of the impartial coordinates of monomials little denominators $d$ or $e$.
 The tag equations of $V_{AB}$ and $V_{LM}$ from Figure~\ref{f!22} determine the impartial coordinates, as follows.

-\begin{lem} In the impartial basis $L,M,A,B$, the monomials $x_0,\dots,y_2$ have $\T$-weights:
+\begin{lem} In the impartial basis $L,M,A,B$, the monomials $x_0$, \dots, $y_2$ have $\T$-weights:

 \end{lem} \begin{pf} These vectors satisfy all the tag relations of the pair of long rectangles; or if you prefer, plug in the formulas from \cite{BR1}, Proposition~4.1. \end{pf}

 The following statement specifies the unprojection divisor $D_1\subset W_1$ of $y_2$, completing our construction.